 Research to support our recovery

 When considering our Recovery Curriculum we used Evidence For Learning's reference to building on the 5 Levers, as a systematic, relationships-based approach to reigniting the flame of learning in each child.
 Many children will return to school disengaged.
-Our quest, our mission as educators, should be to support children through a process of re-engagement, which leads them back to their rightful status as a fully engaged, authentic learners. our curriculum through the initial stages will have a strong PSHE focus and will move into use of real life experiences to motivate and engage pupils in lessons.
+Our quest, our mission as educators, should be to support children through a process of re-engagement, which leads them back to their rightful status as a fully engaged, authentic learners.
+Our curriculum through the initial stages will prioritise identifying gaps and re-establishing good progress in the essentials (phonics, reading, increasing vocabulary, writing and mathematics) whilst remaining broad and ambitious for all.
+They have a strong use of real-life experiences to motivate and engage pupils in lessons.

 We will continue to use accelerated learning as our teaching and learning approach for the delivery of our curriculum.
 Supported by EEF metacognition research, this has ensured the pace of learning is appropriate and has enabled pupils to secure rapid and sustained progress which has improved outcomes and standards within each lesson.
 Adopting the accelerated learning approach provides opportunities to build on prior learning and develop skills and knowledge through a consistent cycle of connection, activation, activity, demonstration and consolidation.
 High levels of engagement are achieved through purposeful and stimulating activities which absorb pupils in learning and also through providing opportunities for pupils to work collaboratively.